Satisfying Developmental Requirements

 Placement test results can reveal a need for developmental course work in one or more areas (math, reading, or English).
 Developmental courses are required foundational courses designed to remediate academic deficiencies to a level that will allow you to be successful in college-level course work.
 Developmental courses do not substitute for any course listed in your major, but are in addition.
 Therefore, it is important that you establish a plan for incorporating developmental requirements into your major.

 There are various options available for satisfying developmental requirements.
 The option you choose will depend upon a number of factors, including:

 - the number or types of developmental course requirements you have

 - the effect those weak areas might have on your ability to do well in your major

-- enrollment restrictions that might be in place for your selected major
+- enrollment restrictions that might be in place for your major

-Please review each option and choose the one that is most appropriate for you.
-At your Pre-enrollment Advising Session, you may consult with faculty and staff for guidance.
+Please review each option listed below and choose the one that you believe is the best fit for your skills and needs.
+You may consult with faculty and staff at your Pre-enrollment Advising Session for guidance.